FionaXie1992/PearPlayer.js/README_EN.md

 Congratulations!
 NOW your player has P2P ability and no plug-ins!

 ### How to accelerate your videos?
 The videos above has already been dispatched.
 So how to speed up other videos?
 It's a piece of cake.
-Just add your video URL into[Video distribution system](https://oss.webrtc.win/).
-And then you can feel free to use Pear's massive nodes to accelerate your videos！Please click [here](https://manual.webrtc.win/oss/) for detailed guide（now only support  `MP4`format, need to add `Pear-Demo` in front of the video name, such as `Pear-Demo-movie.mp4`）
+Just add your video URL into [Video distribution system](https://oss.webrtc.win/).
+And then you can feel free to use Pear's massive nodes to accelerate your videos！Please click [here](https://manual.webrtc.win/oss/) for detailed guide.（Now only support `MP4`format.
+You need to add `Pear-Demo` in front of the video name, such as `Pear-Demo-movie.mp4`）

 ## Who's using Pearplayer today？